 The group's Lloyd's corporate member BUL retains any profits from the group capitalised syndicates (syndicates 2623, 3623 and 3622) not reinsured to Bldac.
-The group also has a small participation in syndicate 5623 on the 2018 year of account through BC3L.
 BUL and BC3L do not meet the definition of an insurance undertaking under Solvency II regulations.
 The net assets of BUL and BC3L on a Solvency II basis have therefore been accounted for using the adjusted equity method in the group Solvency II balance sheet and are included in the participations line.

 Bldac reinsures BUL, providing aggregate excess of loss cover for syndicates 2623 and 3623.
 BUL cedes 75% of the final declared result of its participation on each year of account in syndicates 2623 and 3623.
 This is subject to a \$4m profit retention within BUL and a \$4m excess of loss.
-In the event that the declared result is a loss, the extent of the reinsurance is limited so the loss cannot exceed 75% of the (FAL), which is posted by Bldac, to support the underwriting of syndicates 2623 and 3623.
+In the event that the declared result is a loss, the extent of the reinsurance is limited so the loss cannot exceed 75% of the FAL, which is posted by Bldac, to support the underwriting of syndicates 2623 and 3623.

-Basis of presentation of BIdac's 2020 Solvency II Balance Sheet
+Basis of presentation of Bldac's 2021 Solvency II Balance Sheet